 Customer Returns policy (currently EU law requires a 14 day returns guarantee for Buyers, once the UK leaves the EU however, it will be entirely up to you whether you offer such a guarantee or not)

-What can I do to minimise the impact on Shipping Internationally?
+What can I do to minimize the impact on shipping internationally?

 - Provide your carriers with complete and accurate data for customs clearance.
 Make sure your shipping platform is set up to handle customs data.

 - Do what you can to minimize the risk of customer parcels being held up at customs or returned to sender, e.g. your labeling and shipping systems should be able to capture and provide additional data like HS codes and commodity descriptions.

 Will selling internationally from the UK still be worthwhile?